Contents¶

 Complete the following steps to update Helm charts to enable K8s environment to access or detect Basler Camera, USB devices, and NCS2 Devices:

 #.
-Open the EII_HOME_DIR/IEdgeInsights/VideoIngestion/helm/templates/video-ingestion.yaml
+Open the EII_HOME_DIR/IEdgeInsights/VideoIngestion/helm/templates/video-ingestion.yaml file

 #.